 1. Ad Manager Tag Generator & Tester

-As the name suggests, this tool can help you generate GPT Tags, Passback Tags, AMP Tags, and non-JS tags.
-You can also customize ad tags without manually editing the code.
+This user-friendly tool helps you generate GPT tags, Passback tags, AMP tags, and non-JS tags, as well as customize ad tags without manually editing the code.

 2. HTML5 Validator